bijjula/mobilecodelock/README.md

 2. Should we allow, same number selection in consecutive positions.
 REFLEXIVE EDGE.
 Example - 1,2,2,3 (edges are {(1,2),(2,2), (2,3)} (2,2) is reflexive edge.
 I am considering this as allowed, because it is normal pattern in mobile lock screens.

+3. Maximum length of the Lock key is 8 (minimum is 4 as given in problem statement).

 ### Alternative Solutions -
 1. Usually Interview questions are to look at linked list concept.
 Also, if we need to validate the number as we input - so this is one solution based on linked list approach -
   - step 1.1.
 Accept User-Input, and create NEW_NODE with value keyed-in.